NEFSC/EAD-ASEB-Airradians_multigen_OA/HPC_analysis/Airradians_lcWGS.md

 	*	8: frequency based on base counts.This method does not rely on genotype likelihood or probabilities but instead infers the allele frequency directly on the base counts.

+* example: doMaf 1 outputs 'knownEM' as an allele frequency value based on geneotype liklihoods of the minor and manjor allele assumed as known

 ```-doMajorMinor``` =